 Current Programs and Projects

 The past five years have seen the graduate school grow by leaps and bounds in terms of enrolment and in program offerings.
 Educational management, instructional supervision, special education, and applied gerontology are its leading programs today.
-Its enrolees also now come from the nearby provinces of Bulacan, Batangas, Cavite and Laguna who commute in the weekends to attend graduate classes in the Quezon City campus.
+Its enrollees also now come from the nearby provinces of Bulacan, Batangas, Cavite, and Laguna who commute in the weekends to attend graduate classes in the Quezon City campus.